 This can be tricky.

 Before you choose the sewing machine you want your kid to use, you should first consider your kid’s needs.
-Is it a fan of computer or not?
+Is he or she a computer fan or not?

 Although kids today enjoy spending time on computers it doesn’t necessarily mean he or she will be a fan of a computerized sewing machine.